 While I didn’t find The Year of Living Dangerously terribly satisfying as a spy film, I did enjoy it as a political drama; in my view it sneaks onto the list sideways, based on Kwan’s secretive narration and his habit of keeping dossiers on everyone.
-But in general the film seems less interested in cloak and dagger intrigue than in the effect of its politically turbulent backdrop on the innocent masses, and the right-left, east-west cultural divide personified in its characters.
-As such, it’s an effective if somber film, that seems oddly out of time — part 1940s romance, part 1970s socially conscious political drama, part timeless, tragic message about power conflicts and injustice.
+But in general the film seems less interested in cloak-and-dagger intrigue than in the effect of its politically turbulent backdrop on the innocent masses, and the right-left, east-west cultural divide personified in its characters.
+As such, it’s an effective if somber film, that seems oddly out of time: part 1940s romance, part 1970s socially conscious political drama, part timeless, tragic message about power conflicts and injustice.
 (Unfortunately, Maurice Jarre’s synth score occasionally lurches the tone of the film awkwardly into the 1980s.)

 Hunt, famously cast against gender, gives a remarkably convincing and endearing performance that anchors the film, and proves to be its heart.
 Weaver gives an effectively understated performance, selling what works of the love story moreso than Gibson, who is adequate but not entirely likeable as Hamilton.
-Overall, it’s certainly a worthwhile film for many reasons; a slightly odd fit for the list, perhaps, but also bringing some welcome diversity to it.
+Overall, it’s certainly a worthwhile film for many reasons; a slightly odd fit for the list, perhaps, but also bringing some welcome variety to it.